Victor-M-Gomes/Group_Presentation24April/notes_presentation.md

         -   Excitation Frequency
     -   For the thickness experiment, using 300kHz and &lambda; &asymp; 7mm it is not seen the thin-layer effect when reducing the thickness to values smaller than the wavelength.
     -   It was seen that lengths down to &lambda;/6 could be identified.

+<a id="orge8a876a"></a>

+## Where am I at?

+-   New experimental set-up:
+    Additions focusing in increase the signal-to-noise ratio, thus in reducing both acoustic and electromagnetic noise.
+    -   Acoustic:
+        -   Thor-labs equipments to reduce influence of vibrations from sources other than the piezo.
+        -   Also, a support that allows the piezo to be firmly pressed against the sandbox.
+        -   The sandbox was also changed, now it is longer in length and height, changes were made to allow measurements farther from source than before. *It is still to be checked if it will allow for time shifts of the EM-converted to be seen*.
+Also the wall facing the piezo was made as much thin as possible to avoid attenuation.
+    -   Electromagnetic:
+        -   Thicker and longer electrodes which was shown by Ellouz (2017) to give better SNR.
+Also, they are steadier when introduced in the sand, what guarantees more precision in positioning.
+        -   A metallic support to hold the electrode comb, avoiding problems with positioning of electrodes and allowing them to be inserted as desired (Parallel/Perpendicular and deeper/shallower).
+    -   EM Acquisition-related:
+        -   An electronic card to control the electric acquisition, allowing both manual or automatic (Using SPI) measurements.
+        -   Faster automated acquisition.
+        -   Less human influence in measurements.
+-   Validationof set-up:
+    -   EM part:
+        -   Testing the card: Test the signal recorded when using the electronic card, how it looked and if there were any problems.

+            As a matter of fact there were a lot of electromagnetic noise (&asymp; 85 MHz) making the whole record noisy, what could severely affect my future measurements.
+Thus I had to seek the source of the problem.
+After much inspection, we all agreed that the source was the switching regulator (*that transforms the input voltage and current to desired values*).
+Indeed, after properly removing it from the card, the EM noise disappeared.